vojtechvit/VVGraph/README.md

 ### Steps

-1. **Clone the repository** to a local folder: `https://github.com/vojtechvit/VVGraph.git`
+1. **Clone the repository** to a local folder: https://github.com/vojtechvit/VVGraph.git
+2. **Start Neo4j** Community Edition.
+  - You may open the  Neo4j web administration to see the changes there, but *do not change the password!*
+2. Run the PowerShell script in `src\RunAll.ps1`
+  - [x] The ASP.NET Core single-page application starts on URL: http://localhost:5000/
+    - Use the Graph URL input field to display your graph.
+The URL should follow this template:<br/>
+      `{web-service-base-url}/graphs/{graph-name}`.
+    - To select multiple nodes for shortest path search, use `[ctrl]+(click)` or a longheld click (or touch).
+  - [x] The ASP.NET Core REST API starts on URL: http://localhost:5001/api/v1/
+    - You may test the API using the Postman collection in `samples/postman` folder.
+  - [x] The Data Loader loads data from folder `samples\input-data` as a graph called `graph1`.

+If you want to run the **WCF HTTP Services**:

-2. **Open the solution** in Visual Studio 2015 Update 3
+1. **Open the solution** in Visual Studio 2015 Update 3
-3. **Build the solution**.
+2. **Build the solution**.
-  - Project `WebServices.Wcf` will fail initially because it doesn't reference the other projects by a project reference; instead, it references the dlls.
+  - Project `WebServices.Wcf` will fail to build initially because it doesn't reference the other projects by a project reference; instead, it references the dlls.
 Project reference doesn't seem to work in this tooling preview.
 On the second run it should succeed.
-4. **Start Neo4j** Community Edition.
-Enter the web-based administration.
-Note your username and password.
-5. **Run ASP.NET Core REST API**:
-  1. Make sure that the Neo4j URI (including credentials) in `WebServices.AspNetCore` project's `appsettings.json` is correct.
-  2. Right-click the project named `WebServices.AspNetCore`, set it as a startup project.
-  3. Hit `[ctrl]+[f5]`.
-  4. Note your service base URL, e.g. `http://localhost:60832/api/v1/`.

-  - Alternatively, you may just run the command `dotnet run` in the project folder.
-  - You may test the API using the Postman collection in `samples/postman` folder.
-6. _Run WCF HTTP Services_:
-  1. Make sure that the Neo4j URI (including credentials) in `WebServices.Wcf` project's `Web.config` is correct.
-  2. Right-click the project named `WebServices.Wcf`, set it as a startup project.
+3. Right-click the project named `WebServices.Wcf`, set it as a startup project.
-  3. Hit `[ctrl]+[f5]`.
+4. Hit `[ctrl]+[f5]`.
-  4. Note your service base URL, e.g. `http://localhost:62017/GraphService.svc/`.
+5. The service should start on URL: http://localhost:5002/GraphService.svc/
   - Ignore the WCF client window that probably opens.
   - You may test the API using the Postman collection in `samples/postman` folder.
-7. **Run Data Loader** console application:
-  1. Right-click the project named `DataLoader` and Publish it.
-  2. Go to the folder to which the data loader was publisher.
-  3. Open Command Line and run `dataloader load-graph {graphName} -dir {input-files-directory} -url {web-services-base-url}`.

-  - Alternatively, you may just run the command `dotnet run dataloader load-graph {graphName} -dir {input-files-directory} -url {web-service-base-url}` in the project folder.
-  - You may use sample data in the `samples/input-data` folder.
-  - You may check in Neo4j web administration that a new graph was added.
-8. **Run ASP.NET Core single-page application**:
-  1. Right-click the project named `Ui`, set it as a startup project.
-  2. Hit `[ctrl]+[f5]`.
-  3. Use the Graph URL input field to display your graph.
-The URL should follow this template: `{web-service-base-url}/graphs/{graph-name}`.
-The web service on the `{web-service-base-url}` must be running.

-  - Alternatively, you may just run the command `dotnet run` in the project folder.
-  - To select multiple nodes, use `[ctrl]+(click)` or a longheld click (or touch).